 Those words are from the chorus of a track entitled ‘Stop’ from Floridian rock group Against Me!’s latest release ‘New Wave.’
-The album and this line are significant because it’s not just the group’s newest, it’s their first on a “major label.”
-A big step for a band who is known for being outspoken against the government, big corporations and the music industry.
-Although ‘New Wave’ has received praise from industry critics, the major label signing has caused Against Me! to be the target of an intense amount of scrutiny from the scene it arouse from and it’s one time “fans.”
+The album and this line are significant because it’s not just the group’s newest; it’s their first on a “major label.”
+A big step for a band that is known for being outspoken against the government, big corporations, and the music industry.
+Although ‘New Wave’ has received praise from industry critics, the major label signing has caused Against Me! to be the target of an intense amount of scrutiny from the scene it arose from and it’s one-time “fans.”

 Akiva Gottlieb of the Nation, in an excellently composed and structured piece, delves into the band’s recent struggles.
 However, the writer’s opinion of the group and it’s front-man, Tom Gabel, show through quite clearly.
 With lines like “If you can’t stop a war, you might as well make money, right?” peppered throughout, it steers far from objectivity.
 Even flirting with becoming an attack piece itself near the end, as if the writer herself were personally offended by the band’s actions.
 Although she took the time to interview Gabel himself and include quotes from him, they are not without snide remarks about his recent arrest or criticism.
 She reinforces her ideas with a quote from another critic of the band’s actions, Mike Conklin of The L Magazine:

 “when you say the same things over and over again, as loudly as [Grace] did, into a microphone no less, to countless impressionable teenagers, you’ve effectively lost your right to just decide one day that you didn’t mean any of it.”